codegode23/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm command removes (deletes) files and directories. rm -r Using the recursive option (-r), rm can also be used to delete directories. cd - , this script changes the working directory to the previous one.
+rm command removes (deletes) files and directories. rm -r Using the recursive option (-r), rm can also be used to delete directories. cd - , this script changes the working directory to the previous one. ls -al . .. /boot command ists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.